 The Comox Lake Campground Park is a jewel of a site.
 It has beautiful sandy beaches, a swimming float. boat launch. dock and a great concession shop where you can pick up needed items that you left at home.

 The Cumberland Lake Wilderness Society has taken over the running of this campground.
-They are a non profit society.
-They are offering a variety of outdoor wilderness based programming that is available to not just the campground tenants but most are open for the any who are interested in the programming.
+They are a nonprofit society.
+They are offering a variety of outdoor wilderness-based programming that is available to not just the campground tenants but most are open for any who are interested in the programming.

 There are various hiking trails here and the fishing is phenomenal in the Comox lake.
 You could hook into some pretty big trout here.
-One of my favorite trails that is located in the park winds up through old growth forests to a wonderful waterfall, this trail is beautiful. the waterfall is quite spectacular to observe.
+One of my favorite trails that are located in the park winds up through old-growth forests to a wonderful waterfall, this trail is beautiful. the waterfall is quite spectacular to observe.

-Birding here is wonderful and the types of birds, both forest and water is almost unlimited.
-You could see various other animals like black bears, roosevelt elk, black tail deer, cougars, raccoons, pine martins and quite a number of other small forest creatures.
+Birding here is wonderful and the types of birds, both forest and water are almost unlimited.
+You could see various other animals like black bears, roosevelt elk, blacktail deer, cougars, raccoons, pine martins and quite a number of other small forest creatures.